 Shark Island is on the coast of New South Wales in Australia.
 It is accessible from Fingal Bay, the easternmost point of Port Stephens peninsula, in Tomaree National Park.
 Before the lighthouse was built on Shark Island, boats were often mistaking the entrance to Fingal Bay for that of Port Stephens.

 It takes about 2.5 hours from Sydney to drive to Port Stephens.
 An overnight stay is ideal to explore the region.
 We spent two nights at Bay Bungalow Guesthouse* the last time we visited.
-We appreciated the proximity with Nelson Bay while being ideally positioned to explore other places in the peninsula (like the Murray’s Brewery and Anna Bay).
+We appreciated the proximity to Nelson Bay while being ideally positioned to explore other places in the peninsula (like the Murray’s Brewery and Anna Bay).